-Nonprofit organizations located within an underserved community will have up to 15 points added to their project review score.
-FEMA will use the Centers for Disease Control and Prevention's Social Vulnerability Index (SVI) tool to determine each sub-applicant's social vulnerability ranking.
+Nonprofit organizations that serve an underserved community or population, or that are located within an underserved community will have up to 15 points added to their project review score by FEMA.
+FEMA will use the Centers for Disease Control and Prevention's Social Vulnerability Index (SVI) tool to determine each subapplicant's social vulnerability ranking.
 Sub-applicants in communities with a "High" SVI ranking will receive 10 additional points, and sub-applicants in communities with a "Very High" SVI ranking will receive 15 additional points.